-In Europa Universalis IV, players take control of a nation during the Renaissance and Enlightenment era, all the while trying to maintain influence in the world among the biggest political actors.
-Forge alliances, become a colonial mastermind, or wage war with as many nations as possible in order to gain control of the entire European continent (and beyond).
+In Europa Universalis IV, players take control of a nation during the Renaissance and Enlightenment-era, all the while trying to maintain influence in the world among the biggest political actors.
+Forge alliances, become a colonial mastermind or wage war with as many nations as possible to gain control of the entire European continent (and beyond).

 Unlike many other nation-building strategy games, Europa Universalis IV plays out in real-time.
 For players that are interested in learning one of the most realistic real-time grand strategy games around, we recommend checking out Quill18’s YouTube tutorial on the basics.

 Best Classic RTS Game: Age of Empires II

 |Where to Buy||Steam|

 |Reason to Try||Can your civilization survive through four Medieval eras?
 Age of Empires II tasks players with leading their nation through 1,000 years, all the while upgrading their buildings and units to keep up with their opponents.|

 There’s been plenty of great RTS games over the years, but few compare to Age of Empires II, Ensemble Studios, and Microsoft’s classic 1999 RTS title.
 The game takes place during the Middle Ages, and players choose from over a dozen civilizations across Europe, the Middle East, and Asia.
 Lock horns with other civilizations, growing your army while attempting to destroy your opponents.